N0LL101/python_finder/README.md

 # python_finder
-it is tool designed to catch all sensitive data from response
+It Is a tool designed to catch all sensitive data from response